Travel Health - Precautions Along the Way

 security—such as gels, liquids, sharp scissors, or pocket knives—in the luggage

 you plan to check.
-For an updated list of what is not allowed in carry-on
+For an updated list of what isn't allowed in carry-on

 luggage, see the Transportation Security Administration website at

 - Wear roomy, comfortable shoes that slip on and off.
 These are